Menu

 Petty crime, street crime and harassment happen, especially in larger cities.

 Bag slashing is common in tourist areas, at markets, on crowded trains and buses, and at supermarkets.
-It increases in the lead up to Vietnamese and Western holiday periods.
+It increases in the lead up to and during Vietnamese and Western holiday periods.

 Thieves on motorcycles commit snatch-and-grab crimes against pedestrians.
 This happens often and sometimes results in injury.

-Thieves steal valuables, such as jewellery, handbags, phones and cameras.
+Thieves steal valuables, such as jewellery, handbags, mobile phones and cameras.

 To protect your belongings: